 Parts data aggregators like Octopart and parts distributors make this information freely available, but you don't have to copy and paste part numbers into Octopart to get this information.
 You also don't need to write scripts to make API calls to get this information.
 With the right PCB libraries for managing parts, this information automatically updates in each component.

-Now, when you're housing your libraries, you won't have to copy part numbers into a quote form to get parts inventory and cost information.
+Now, when you're creating your libraries, you won't have to copy part numbers into a quote form to get parts inventory and cost information.
 It will appear right alongside the component.

 When parts libraries are configured in this way, the same information gets imported into a BOM.
 This is exactly how ActiveBOM works in Altium Designer, and users can even add supplier links on the fly when they are creating a BomDoc file.